vmware-tanzu/velero/design/plugin-backup-and-restore-progress-design.md

 	// +optional
 	// +nullable
 	CompletionTimestamp *metav1.Time `json:"completionTimestamp,omitempty"`

+	// PluginSpecific are a map of key-value pairs that plugin want to provide
+	// to user to identify plugin properties related to this backup
+	// +optional
+	PluginSpecific map[string]string `json:"pluginSpecific,omitempty"`

 	// Progress holds the total number of bytes of the volume and the current
 	// number of backed up bytes.
 This can be used to display progress information